15 min. to read

 I don't make these points to discourage anyone.
 I think it's great to “throw your hat in this ring.”
 Just do so with a realistic attitude and don't get discouraged easily.

 Here's one that many photographers don't think about.
-There are many sites out there tat will print your photos on greeting cards, coffee mugs, cell phone covers, towels, pillows shower curtains and a whole range of other products.
+There are many sites (online stores) out there that will print your photos on greeting cards, coffee mugs, cell phone covers, towels, pillows shower curtains, and a whole range of other products.
 Pixels.com, for instance, lets you offer your work as prints on different media, framed or unframed, and on a wide array of photo products.
 You create and upload the images and they take care of the printing and shipping.

 Pros: This is a somewhat easier market to sell in, especially if you create your images with the products in mind.
 Some of the marketing is taken care of by the site, and you don't have to worry about printing or framing.
 You have several different ways to sell each image.